Why Molars Matter?

-Also called a “molar tooth”, every human being has 12—three in the back on each side of your upper and lower jaws.
+There are 12 molar teeth in every human (including the wisdom teeth)—three in the back on each side of your upper and lower jaws.
 Molars have a particularly broad and flat surface that helps you grind and chew food into small pieces that can be easily swallowed.

-Aside from offering support in eating, molars also play a key role in maintaining your facial structure.
+Aside from offering support in eating, molars also play a key role in maintaining your facial height structure.
 If it weren’t for your molars, your cheeks might appear sunken.
-With time, patients who have lost their molars to decay may also develop wrinkles near the back of the cheek where the molars once were.
+Facial height lost.
+With time, patients who have lost their molars due to decay or gum disease may also develop wrinkles near the back of the cheek where the molars once were.